observablehq/plot/docs/features/spatial-interpolators.md

 # Spatial interpolators

-The [raster](../marks/raster.md) and [contour](../marks/contour.md) marks use spatial interpolation to populate a raster grid from a discrete set of (often ungridded) spatial samples.
+The [raster](../marks/raster.md) and [contour](../marks/contour.md) marks use **spatial interpolators** to populate a raster grid from a discrete set of (often ungridded) spatial samples.
 The **interpolate** option controls how these marks compute the raster grid.
 The following built-in methods are provided:

 * *none* (or null) - assign each sample to the containing pixel
 * *nearest* - assign each pixel to the closest sample’s value (Voronoi diagram)